Hierarchy Management Overview

 Dated

-With Dated Hierarchies, you can manage a hierarchy based on periods, allowing you to create a new version of a hierarchy and take a snapshot of the existing version.
-This hierarchy is useful when you need to manage multiple versions of hierarchies which exist during different periods in time.
+With Dated Hierarchies, you can manage a hierarchy based on periods.
+This allows you to create a new version of a hierarchy and take a snapshot of the existing version.
+Dated Hierarchies are useful when you need to manage multiple versions of hierarchies that exist during different periods.

-You need to generate reports using different versions of organizational hierarchies which represent different reporting positions of individual entities.
+They enable you to generate reports using different versions of organizational hierarchies.
+This reflects the varying reporting positions of individual entities across different times.

 Not Required